lun-ai/sequential-teaching/README.md

-# Materials and interface for explanatory effects of sequential teaching
+# Explanatory machine learning for sequential human teaching

 ## Summary
 In the presence work, we explore the explanatory effects of curriculum order and the presence of machine-learned explanations for sequential problem-solving.